 The Centre for Research On New International Economic Order (CReNIEO)

 Dr.K.
-Rajaratnam Ph.D London School OfEconomics.
-Established CReNIEO as a secular not for profit institution in the year 1979.
+Rajaratnam Ph.D London School of Economics established CReNIEO as a secular not for profit institution in the year 1979.
 He was greatly influenced by M.K.
 Gandhi’s teachings.
-The genesis of CReNIEO and its objectives were influenced by outcomes of numerous conferences he attended, especially the Special UN General Assembly on New International Economic Order, New York, September 1981 and he also participated in Seminar on History of Economic Thought, Oxford University, 1982.
-He had attended the VI Session of United Nations Commission on Trade and Development (UNCTAD), at Belgrade, June 1983.
+The genesis of CReNIEO and its objectives were influenced by outcomes of numerous conferences he attended, especially the Special UN General Assembly on New International Economic Order, New York, 1981 the Seminar on History of Economic Thought, Oxford University -1982 and the VI Session of United Nations Commission on Trade and Development (UNCTAD), at Belgrade,1983.

 Teacher and administrator

-University of Madras Member of the Syndicate – 3 years Nominee of the Governor of Tamil Nadu, Convenor, Syndicate Committee (Acting Vice-Chancellor) for six weeks, Member of Selection Panel elected by Madras, University Senate and Bharathidasan University elected by the Syndicate of the University, Chairman, PG Board of Studies in Economics first to introduce new curriculum – Environmental Economics and Gandhian Studies.
+University of Madras Member of the Syndicate for 3 years Nominee of the Governor of Tamil Nadu, Convenor served in Syndicate Committee (Acting Vice-Chancellor) , Member of Selection Panel elected by Madras, University Senate and Bharathidasan University elected by the Syndicate Chairman, PG Board of Studies in Economics first to introduce new curriculum – Environmental Economics and Gandhian Studies.